Multimodal Generative Models for Bankruptcy Prediction Using Textual Data: Related Work

 There are several papers comparing the performance of NNs and traditional models.
-For example, \cite{chung1993comparative, coats1993recognizing, wilson1994bankruptcy,zhang1999artificial,lee2005comparison} use a one hidden layer NN and compare its performance with that of decision trees (DT), DA, LR, and self-organizing maps (SOMs).
-Yang et al. \cite{yang1999probabilistic} compare NNs with probabilistic NN and their results show that both models are equally good for bankruptcy prediction.
+For example, \cite{chung1993comparative, coats1993recognizing, wilson1994bankruptcy,zhang1999artificial} and \cite{lee2005comparison} use a NN with a single hidden layer and compare its performance with that of decision trees (DT), DA, LR, and self-organizing maps (SOMs). \cite{yang1999probabilistic} compare NNs with probabilistic NN and their results show that both models are equally good for bankruptcy prediction.
 In the early research during the 1990s, some of the concerns with NNs were: i) the lack of a formal method to choose the NN architecture, ii) computationally demanding training, and iii) the lack of model interpretation \citep{tam1992managerial,salchenberger1992neural,barniv1997predicting}.
 To provide solutions to these problems, \cite{fanning1994comparative} propose an adaptive NN to choose the network architecture and both \cite{fletcher1993forecasting} and \cite{yu2014bankruptcy} propose methods to select the number of neurons in the hidden layer; the former use a grid search approach, while the latter use a method called leave one out incremental extreme learning machine.
-Further, the genetic algorithm is used in \cite{huang2008genetic} to add decision rules for model interpretability and in \cite{jeong2012tuning} to select the number of hidden units and weight decay in NNs.
+Furthermore, \cite{huang2008genetic} use the genetic algorithm to add decision rules for model interpretability and in \cite{jeong2012tuning} to select the number of hidden units and weight decay in NNs.

 Given that real bankruptcy data are highly imbalanced, \cite{tam1992managerial} and \cite{fanning1994comparative} use prior probabilities and \cite{etheridge1997comparison} use relative costs to take into account misclassification costs.
 Both \cite{boritz1995predicting} and \cite{jain1997performance} vary the number of non-bankruptcy firms to assess the impact of class imbalance, and \cite{zikeba2016ensemble} generate synthetics data to improve the classification results.